Juncos Hollinger Racing: Return to IndyCar Series (2021–present)

 The team would enter a strategic alliance and technical partnership with Arrow McLaren in October 2023.
 On October 26, 2023, Juncos Hollinger Racing announced the departure of driver Callum Ilott.
 In a statement, the team said, "After a period of collaboration and shared goals, both parties have mutually decided to part ways, effective immediately.
 Juncos Hollinger Racing would like to express its sincere appreciation for his contributions over the last two years."
 Ilott was replaced by Romain Grosjean for 2024, while Canapino was retained.

 Juncos Hollinger Racing team gets into position at Iowa Speedway on July 16, 2024.

 Following fan harassment and death threats towards Arrow McLaren driver Théo Pourchaire following an incident with Canapino at the Detroit Grand Prix and the ensuing social media furor and fallout, Arrow McLaren released a statement announcing the termination of their technical partnership with Juncos Hollinger Racing effective immediately.
 Canapino would soon after be withdrawn from competing at the 2024 XPEL Grand Prix of Road America, with the team stating he would be taking a "leave of absence"; he was replaced by Nolan Siegel at the event.
 Siegel was moved to Arrow McLaren for the 2025 season, with Sting Ray Robb replacing him.

+Conor Daly earned the team's first-ever IndyCar podium finish in race one of the 2024 Hy-Vee Milwaukee Mile 250s after stepping into the #78 car for the final five races and helping the entry reach the Leaders' Circle.

+In 2026, the team hired Rinus VeeKay to drive the #76 car, and VeeKay delivered the best season in team history, setting new team records for most top-10 finishes (8) and most top-5 finishes (4) in a season.
+He also delivered the team's second-ever Indycar podium finish, coming across the line third at race one of the 2026 Snap-on IndyCar Weekend.
+VeeKay finished 10th in the championship, easily the team's highest finish in the driver championship over Ilott's 16th-place finish in 2023.